What Is LNG?

 Currently, the five largest LNG exporting countries are:

-3. United States
+United States

-4. Russia
+Russia

-5. Malaysia
+Malaysia

 LNG transport and infrastructure

 When shipped by sea, LNG takes a 3-step journey.
 First, natural gas is liquefied or cooled down and transformed from gas to liquid at an export terminal.
-Then, it is moved to LNG carriers where it is stored in cryogenic tanks that maintain the extremely low temperature needed to keep natural gas in its liquid state.
-Finally, upon arrival to its destination, LNG is placed in special cryogenic storage tanks before being turned back to its gaseous form at an import terminal.
+Then, it is moved to LNG carriers where it is stored in double-hulled cryogenic tanks that maintain the extremely low temperature needed to keep natural gas in its liquid state.
+Finally, upon arrival to its destination, LNG is placed in onshore cryogenic storage tanks before being turned back to its gaseous form at an import terminal.
 This last process is known as regasification.

 Source: International Gas Union